Treasurer and Patron of St Mary’s Church writes:

 St Mary’s now wanted to commission Aiano’s to guard another two windows on the south side, two windows on the north side and the large east window.

 The south side windows include a set of two lights and a main quatrefoil tracery similar and adjacent to the windows guarded in 2013, and the south chancel lancet featuring two lovely stained glass images of the Good Shepherd.

 The two window groups on the north side of the church portray pairs of saints, specifically, St. George and St. Alban, St. Robert and St. Edward and, like the south aisle windows, comprise two trefoil lights and a quatrefoil tracery.
-Each window commemorates members of the Gosling family who built the church in 1858 and of whom the present treasurer and patron of the church, Mrs Murphy is a decendant.
+Each window commemorates members of the Gosling family who helped to rebuild the church in 1858, and of whom the present Treasurer and Patron of the church is a descendant.